tr3xxx/tr3xBot/README.md

 <h2><img src="https://cdn.discordapp.com/emojis/766498653753049109.png?v=1" height="20px">  Info</h2>

-<p>tr3xBot is an little Project managed by me, tr3x<br>I dont really have experience in python programming or discords api but i am pretty proud of what the bot is now,<br> after almost 1 months of development.<br>Feedback and Bug report is very welcome, so if you want a certain function,<br> come on my Discord (https://discord.gg/RfAgAqF4mT), open an ticket and I will do my best to implement your request.</p>
+<p>tr3xBot is an OpenSource and Free to use Discord-Bot, developed by me, tr3x. <br>I dont have any experience in programming with Discord API or Python general, <br>but after about 1 month of development the bot looks pretty good, or is something missing?<br> Then let me know, just like bugs or suggestions for improvement related to the code,  <br> preferably via my Discord Derver (which is linked below) as soon as possible, so that I can work on it<br><br>  .</p>

 <h2><img src="https://cdn.discordapp.com/emojis/765548323166748745.png?v=1" height="20px">  Features</h2>
 <ul>